 As someone who watches European football almost everyday, I didn’t think much of it until then, but really started to enjoy it and although I didn’t advertise as aggressively as I could’ve, got a lot of traffic from plenty of countries across the world.

 I became a writer for VAVEL UK in July of 2014, and have progressed significantly since then.
 Impressing a number of editors and readers alike, I became a member of the editorial team formally at the start of 2015 – where I’ve built up experience and collectively improved exposure to my articles.

 Having amassed two million total article reads with 1,000 articles – I became the third-highest contributor in the UK edition’s history in March 2016.

 I have helped to co-ordinate a number of important sporting events on respective days, including the Champions League final of 2015 between Barcelona and Juventus – where I wrote a 2000+ word match report on the whistle.

 As well as this, I was instrumental behind-the-scenes during last summer’s Euro 2016 tournament: editing a number of various pieces from different writers whilst getting involved in coverage, writing news and being an ever-present figure to help the competition run smoothly across the UK website.

-Just before the start of the current 16/17 campaign, I made the tough decision to leave VAVEL and look for better opportunities elsewhere: easier said than done.
+Just before the start of the 2016/17 campaign, I made the tough decision to leave VAVEL and look for better opportunities elsewhere: easier said than done.
 The overall experience at the site was an unforgettable one which handed me experience editing articles and having significant responsibility in the site’s day-to-day running.
 However, I felt I needed to move forward in order to make the next step in my journalism career.